MileHacker Logo

 Learning Phrases

-Simple Irish phrases like "Dia duit" (hello) or "Go raibh maith agat" (thank you) are well-received and can deepen your connections.
+Simple Irish expressions such as "Dia duit" (hello) or "Go raibh maith agat" (thank you) are well-received and can deepen your connections.

 Engage with Locals